AlgoTradingHub/theplatform-book/source/reference/types/reagents.md

 As you can see, react[..] verb accepts lambda as a reaction body.
 The only difference from a regular lambda is arguments: they have "reagent-bound" definition.

 Of course, reactions can (and usually do) have more then one argument.
-Such Reactions trigger only when all the arguments are ready:
+Such reactions trigger only when all the arguments are ready:

 ```o
 o)r1:reagent[`async]; r2:reagent[`async];